 - Bipolar disorder

 Finding an Illinois Alcohol Rehab Center

-When seeking alcohol addiction treatment programs for yourself or someone you love, finding a quality rehab center specializing in alcohol dependency is important.
+When seeking alcohol addiction treatment programs for yourself or someone you love, finding a quality alcohol and drug rehab Illinois is important.
 At Northern Illinois Recovery Center, our therapists are master’s level experts as well as fully licensed.
 We offer a customized approach for our guests so that each individual receives personalized care.
 You’ll find the treatment option that works best for you.
 Some of our treatment selections include: